BorgNumberOne/Weishaupt_CanApiJson/README.md

 Here you will find research results regarding the details and structure/function of the communication interface ("JSON") of a Weishaupt system device / control unit ("Systemgerät" - "SG"/"SG1").

-**If you have any Weishaupt CanApiJson realated news or corrections or any updates, please feel free to improve this documentation.**
+**If you have any Weishaupt CanApiJson related news or corrections or any updates, please feel free to improve this documentation.**

 This document makes it easy to directly integrate, read, control, regulate, and modify parameters of Weishaupt devices that use this CanApiJson protocol (gas boiler, heat pump, etc.) in DOS, Windows, AmigaOs, OpenWRT, Node-RED, Home Assistant, FHEM, ioBroker, etc.